War of the currents: Patents and mergers

 Nikola Tesla's induction motor patent was acquired by Westinghouse in July 1888 with plans to incorporate it in a completely integrated AC system.

-During this period Westinghouse continued to pour money and engineering resources into the goal of building a completely integrated AC system.
-To gain control of the Sawyer-Man lamp patents he bought Consolidated Electric Light in 1887.
+During this period, Westinghouse continued to pour money and engineering resources into the goal of building a completely integrated AC system.
+To gain control of the Sawyer-Man lamp patents, he bought Consolidated Electric Light in 1887.
 He bought the Waterhouse Electric Light Company in 1888 and the United States Illuminating Company in 1890, giving Westinghouse their own arc lighting systems as well as control over all the major incandescent lamp patents not controlled by Edison.
-In April 1888 Westinghouse engineer Oliver B. Shallenberger developed an induction meter that used a rotating magnetic field for measuring alternating current, giving the company a way to calculate how much electricity a customer used.
+In April 1888, Westinghouse engineer Oliver B. Shallenberger developed an induction meter that used a rotating magnetic field for measuring alternating current, giving the company a way to calculate how much electricity a customer used.
 In July 1888 Westinghouse paid a substantial amount to license Nikola Tesla's US patents for a poly-phase AC induction motor and obtained a patent option on Galileo Ferraris' induction motor design.
 Although the acquisition of a feasible AC motor gave Westinghouse a key patent in building a completely integrated AC system, the general shortage of cash the company was going through by 1890 meant development had to be put on hold for a while.
-The difficulties of obtaining funding for such a capital intensive business was becoming a serious problem for the company and 1890 saw the first of several attempts by investor J. P. Morgan to take over Westinghouse Electric.
+The difficulties of obtaining funding for such a capital-intensive business were becoming a serious problem for the company, and 1890 saw the first of several attempts by investor J. P. Morgan to take over Westinghouse Electric.

-Thomson-Houston was continuing to expand, buying seven smaller electric companies including a purchase of the Brush Electric Company in 1889.
-By 1890 Thomson-Houston controlled the majority of the arc lighting systems in the US and a collection of its own US AC patents.
+Thomson-Houston was continuing to expand, buying seven smaller electric companies, including a purchase of the Brush Electric Company in 1889.
+By 1890, Thomson-Houston controlled the majority of the arc lighting systems in the US and a collection of its own US AC patents.
 Several of the business deals between Thomson-Houston and Westinghouse fell apart and in April 1888 a judge rolled back part of Westinghouse's original Gaulard Gibbs patent, stating it only covered transformers linked in series.

 With the help of the financier Henry Villard the Edison group of companies also went through a series of mergers: Edison Lamp Company, a lamp manufacturer in East Newark, New Jersey; Edison Machine Works, a manufacturer of dynamos and large electric motors in Schenectady, New York; Bergmann & Company, a manufacturer of electric lighting fixtures, sockets, and other electric lighting devices; and Edison Electric Light Company, the patent-holding company and the financial arm backed by J.P.
 Morgan and the Vanderbilt family for Edison's lighting experiments, merged.
 The new company, Edison General Electric Company, was formed in January 1889 with the help of Drexel, Morgan & Co. and Grosvenor Lowrey with Villard as president.
 It later included the Sprague Electric Railway & Motor Company.